Magazine

 blue green city

 In 2018 the City of Växjö applied for financing to participate in the project “Blue Green City”.
 Ecosystem services are at the centre of this project, which is due to run until the end of January 2023.
 These services include all products and services that make nature’s ecosystems available to humans and that contribute to our quality of life.
-For example, pollination needed for food supplies, natural water regulation that reduces the risk of flooding, and the existence of trees that give shade or reduce wind.\u003cbr\u003eHowever, the question is how to preserve and use ecosystems by means of intelligent urban planning.\u003cbr\u003eEcosystem services need to be integrated into urban planning as a whole, as part of the masterplan.
-The city authorities hope that the project will contribute directly and indirectly towards reaching the goals of Sustainable Växjö 2030.
+For example, pollination needed for food supplies, natural water regulation that reduces the risk of flooding, and the existence of trees that give shade or reduce wind.

 Maximum use of wood